Best Cafe and Brunch Spots in Woolloongabba

 Food-wise, Mr Alpaca offers all the classics plus some unexpected twists.
 For the adventurous, they rotate special items like a fusion kimchi shakshuka or gochujang Benedict that locals rave about.
 Dietary needs are no problem here either, with several gluten-free and vegan options on offer.

-Location: 130 Logan Road, Woolloongabba
+• Location: 130 Logan Road, Woolloongabba

-Monday to Friday: 5:45am-2pm
+• Open: Monday to Friday: 5:45am-2pm | Saturday to Sunday: 7am-1pm

-Alt: Rooftop pool at Rambla South City SQ overlooks Woolloongabba’s skyline
+Rooftop pool at Rambla South City SQ overlooks Woolloongabba’s skyline

 Book now and wake up (literally) in the heart of Woolloongabba's brunch paradise.